aksharsakhi/SAHANA/readme.txt

-To run the code you provided, you will need the following libraries and dependencies:
+To run the code, you will need the following libraries and dependencies:

 1. `speech_recognition`: This library allows you to capture and recognize speech input from a microphone.
    You can install it using pip: